evanrosa/portfolio-v2/_posts/etl-pipeline-kafka-airflow-sqlmesh-bigquery-superset.md

 This pipeline follows a clear and modular batch ETL flow.
 Here’s how the data travels:

 1. **Kafka** receives and buffers raw events from producers.
 In our case, the `simulate_producer.py` script generates synthetic `page_view` events and sends them to the `events` topic in Kafka.
-2. **Airflow** orchestrates the SQLMesh workflow by scheduling the `plan` and `apply` steps at defined intervals.
-It ensures that transformations run in the correct order and retries jobs if needed.
-3. **SQLMesh** reads the latest data from Kafka or from an intermediate staging layer and applies transformation logic.
+2. **SQLMesh** reads the latest data from Kafka or from an intermediate staging layer and applies transformation logic.
 It creates derived models such as `pageviews`, `sessions`, and `daily_active_users`.
 The logic is versioned, testable, and incrementally updated based on time partitions.
-4. **BigQuery** acts as the persistent storage layer.
+3. **BigQuery** acts as the persistent storage layer.
 SQLMesh writes output tables to the `analytics` dataset in BigQuery.
 These tables are partitioned and query-optimized.
-5. **Superset** connects to BigQuery and provides dashboards and visualizations.
+4. **Superset** connects to BigQuery and provides dashboards and visualizations.
 Users can explore the transformed data without touching the ETL logic.

 Each part of this system is isolated, but together they create a seamless flow:

 - Kafka buffers
 - SQLMesh transforms
-- Airflow triggers
 - BigQuery stores
 - Superset serves